Chub Feeney

 Major League Baseball’s first All Star Game was played in 1933.
 Played on July 6 at Comiskey Park, it was part of the 1933 Chicago’s centennial celebration during the World’s Fair.
 Babe Ruth hit the game’s first home run in the third inning.
 Twenty of the 36 players on the ro

-In this letter NL president Chub Feeney congratulates 1975 All Star co-MVP Bill Madlock
+NL chief Chub Feeney congratulates 1975 All Star co-MVP Bill Madlock

-In this letter NL president Chub Feeney congratulates 1975 All Star co-MVP Bill Madlock
+NL chief Chub Feeney congratulates 1975 All Star co-MVP Bill Madlock

 This letter dated July 18, 1975 is written by Chub Feeney to Bill Madlock.
 In his role of National League president Feeney congratulates Madlock on his performance in the All Star Game.
 In the 9th inning of the contest Madlock came up with the bases loaded in a 3-3 tie.
 His two-run single gave the N